 Ridgewood

-Ridgewood has a charming downtown that offers Eastern European, Italian, French, Japanese, Chinese, Thai, Indian, Szechuan, Korean, Iranian, Mediterranean, and American cuisine.
+Ridgewood has a charming downtown that has Eastern European, Italian, French, Japanese, Chinese, Thai, Indian, Szechuan, Korean, Iranian, Mediterranean, and American cuisine.
 Grab some Korean fried chicken from Don Chicken and head over to Van Ness Square.
 This is a great spot to eat your takeout and soak in the beauty of the area.
 This walkable community offers a lot of parking for shoppers interested in purchasing clothing, olive oil, stationery, and more.
 The Main and Bergen County of NJTransit passes through Downtown Ridgewood connecting residents and visitors to Manhattan, Hoboken, Clifton, Ramsey, Rutherford, Waldwick, and more.
-To give you some inspiration when you visit, we have compiled a list of spots below.

-Dining Options: Park West Tavern, Green Fusion, Felina, Sook Pastry, Datendog, From Scratch
+Dining Options: Park West Tavern, Green Fusion, Felina, Sook Pastry, From Scratch, Don Chicken

 Shopping: Suite Paperie, Olive R Twist Olive Oil Co, Majestic Yarn, Victor’s